Unfortunately, it looks like you are using an outdated browser.

 Soaring abandon and romantic flirtation make way for a Justin Peck premiere

 A company tradition, the annual New Combinations program illuminates the wealth of diversity in the repertory.
 This year the program opens with Balanchine’s Walpurgisnacht Ballet, an exhilarating dance highlighting a female cast of two dozen soaring and sweeping across the stage to music from the Gounod opera Faust.
 An excerpt from Flower Festival in Genzano has become a beloved staple of the international repertory, a joyous and romantic pas de deux exemplifying the fleet, buoyant choreography of the 19th-century Danish master August Bournonville.
 Jerome Robbins’ Opus 19/The Dreamer finds mysterious and compelling dramatic nuances in its Prokofiev score.
-The program, which as always is timed to coincide with Balanchine’s January birthday, invariably includes a premiere, in this case the latest ballet from Resident Choreographer and Artistic Advisor Justin Peck.
+The program, which as always is timed to coincide with Balanchine’s January birthday, invariably includes a premiere, in this case the latest ballet from Resident Choreographer and Artistic Advisor Justin Peck, set to a score by Ludwig van Beethoven.